11 minute read

 For young children, emojis can be used to encourage them to share how they are feeling.
 The oldest form of literacy, these symbols provide access to a living language that enables them to express themselves in ways that words cannot always do.

-Encourage pupils to think ethically
+Encourage students to think ethically

 Teaching digital literacy requires an ethical dimension.
 Students need to understand what it means to behave well online and how to act in environments where the public and private worlds are blurred.
 One way teachers can approach this is by challenging their students to think about what information is readily available about them online, and how others including any future employers might view and react to this.